CoFH/cofh.github.io/docs/item-allocator/index.md

 sides, evenly dividing them if multiple output sides are configured.
 This is called auto-output.
 It can also transfer items from adjacent inventories into any configured input sides.
 This is called auto-input.
-Auto-output and auto-input occur every 16 ticks (0.8 seconds) if the item allocator is active.
+Auto-output and auto-input occur every tick (0.05 seconds) if the item allocator is active.

 The amount of items that an item allocator transfers per cycle can be configured separately for auto-output and auto-input.
 It can, at most, transfer one full